Las Vegas: America's Unexpected Street Art Capital

 General Safety

-- Daytime: Arts District very safe during business hours
+- Daytime: Very safe during business hours

-- Night: Some areas deserted after midnight, use caution
+- Night: Some areas deserted after midnight

-- Crowds: More people generally means safer environment
+- Crowds: More people = safer environment

 Photography Safety

-- Awareness: Stay alert to surroundings while composing shots
+- Awareness: Stay alert while composing shots

 - Backup: Cloud backup photos as you shoot